 “A lot of the hard – and heart – stuff comes out in the conference room,” he said.
 Like a discussion with parents about disinheriting their estranged children.
 “That’s not just a financial decision.”
 Those deep conversations take his relationship with his client to another level.
 “We’re as much counselor as financial professional,” he said.
 “We know our clients better than their pastors do.”

 Although values-based investing developed from religious values, a more secular approach evolved from the social and cultural unrest of the 1960s and 1970s, including the civil and women’s rights movements and South African apartheid.
 The first socially responsible mutual fund, PAX World Fund, was introduced in 1971 at the height of the Vietnam War.

 Celia Mueller, CFP®, and her husband first ventured into financial planning for themselves in the 1970s.
 Mueller, now a Portland, Oregon-based financial planner specializing in socially responsible investing (SRI), quickly realized it wouldn’t be easy to apply her Quaker values to the couple’s portfolio.

 “It was like he was saying, ‘Invest in tobacco and then give to the American Cancer Society,’” she said.
-The couple quickly left the advisor.
+The couple quickly left the financial professional.